ajgates42/alexandergates/content/authors/yessie/_index.md

 #  link: files/Gates_CV_12_20.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "yherrerag@udd.cl"
+email: "yesstocarrots@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Alumni
 ---

-PhD Candidate in Social Complexity Sciences
+Postdoc at University of Chicago